Illinois Court Records

 Springfield, IL 62723

 Acceptable forms of payment for in-person applications include credit/debit cards.
 There is a $1 fee assessed for credit/debit card payments.
 Mail requests are payable by check or money order to the Secretary of State.
 It takes ten business days to process mail requests for personal or third-party records and 11 to 15 working days to process in-person requests made for third-party records.
-If the record request was made in person by the record owner, the results are gotten immediately.
+If the record request was made in person by the record owner, the results are obtained immediately.
 The SOS Abstract Information Unit may also be contacted during weekdays from 8:00 a.m. to 4:00 p.m. using (217) 782–2720.

 How Can I Find a Lost Traffic Ticket in Illinois?